Election and Political Mail are part of a long tradition in American political history.

 During the COVID-19 pandemic, the number of Americans voting by mail rather than going to polls increased significantly.
 As we detailed in our June 2021 white paper, Vote by Mail and the Postal Service: A Primer, in the November 2020 election, 46 percent of votes were cast by mail compared to only 21 percent in the 2016 election.

-The OIG is continuing this work in the runup to the 2022 mid-term elections.
-As a first step, we audited the Postal Service’s readiness for these elections by examining Postal Service operations during the primaries.
-The Postal Service processed nearly 10 million more Election Mail pieces from April through June this year than in 2020.
-In the audit, Election Mail Readiness for the 2022 Mid-Term Elections, we found that the Postal Service is generally ready to process Election Mail on time during the mid-term elections, although we did find some problems and recommend improvements.
-We are currently undertaking another audit that will monitor the Postal Service’s compliance with Election Mail processing and delivery procedures for the elections on November 8, 2022, as we did for the 2020 elections.
-We plan to visit 500 Postal Service facilities across the country including processing plants, delivery units, and International Service throughout October and early November into the actual election week.
+The OIG has continued this work for the 2022 mid-term election.
+In the runup to this election, we audited the Postal Service’s readiness by examining Postal Service operations during the primaries.
+The Postal Service processed nearly 10 million more Election Mail pieces from April through June 2022 than in 2020.
+In our audit, Election Mail Readiness for the 2022 Mid-Term Elections, we found that the Postal Service was generally ready to process Election Mail on time during the mid-term elections, although we did find some problems and recommend improvements.